nunyaXchange/xdex/README.md

 WESTEND_WRAPPED_TOKEN_ADDRESS=            # Will be set after deploying WrappedToken
 ```

-5. PolkaVM binaries should be in the `binaries` directory from the documentation
+5. PolkaVM binaries should be in the `bin` directory from the documentation

 6. Deploy Contracts: